-Typically, residents carry individual therapy cases using various treatment modalities, including Emotion Focused Skills Training for parents and CBT for children and youth.
-Residents co-lead groups, which may include the Integra Social Competence Aces Group program or Unified Protocol (UP) group program.
+Typically, residents carry individual therapy cases using various treatment modalities, including CBT for children and youth and Emotion Focused Skills Training for parents.
+Residents co-lead groups, which may include the SNAP® or Unified Protocol (UP) group programs, depending on the focus of the rotation.

-Residents are considered as part of the LDMH clinical team, and work directly and collaboratively with Child and Family therapists (social workers, psychotherapists).
+Residents are considered as part of the clinical team, and work directly and collaboratively with Child and Family therapists (social workers, psychotherapists) and, depending on the main focus of rotation, Child and Youth Workers.